-- Charge the battery before use.
-When taking photographs on important occasions, ready a spare battery and keep it fully charged.
+- The internal temperature of the battery may rise while the battery is in use.
+Attempting to charge the battery while the internal temperature is elevated will impair battery performance, and the battery may not charge or charge only partially.
+Wait for the battery to cool before charging. - Continuing to charge the battery after it is fully charged can impair battery performance. - A marked drop in the time a fully charged battery retains its charge when used at room temperature indicates that it requires replacement.
+Purchase a new EN-EL14a battery. - Charge the battery before use.
+When taking photographs on important occasions, ready a spare EN-EL14a battery and keep it fully charged.
 Depending on your location, it may be difficult to purchase replacement batteries on short notice.
 Note that on cold days, the capacity of batteries tends to decrease.
 Be sure the battery is fully charged before taking photographs outside in cold weather.
 Keep a spare battery in a warm place and exchange the two as necessary.
 Once warmed, a cold battery may recover some of its charge. - Used batteries are a valuable resource; recycle in accord with local regulations.